Buy a print

 There are six groups of objects :-

 Things Overlooked details the artefacts which are so familiar that we perhaps take them for granted.
-Subjects include Paper Clips, Drawing Pins and Sticky Tape.
+However, they perform useful functions and have interesting stories to tell.

 Things Consumed explores our food and drink with topics ranging from Chocolate Production to concerns about Food Waste and Dairy Farming.

 Things Used includes tools & devices and examines some of the decisions that are made when designing products such as Smart Speakers and Soap Dispensers.
-Mundane activities such as Digging the Garden and Living Indoors are also considered.
+Everyday activities including Digging the Garden and Living Indoors are also considered.

-Things Worn focuses on clothes & shoes discussing the ecological impact of the clothing industry as well a Navalni’s Boxers and our Closeness to Nature
+Things Worn focuses on clothes & shoes discussing the ecological impact of the clothing industry as well a Alexei Navalni’s Boxers and our Closeness to Nature.

-Things Probed looks at ecological, social and political issues such as Voting, Rates of Pay, Housing, or the lack of it.
-Questions like Are Funerals Green ? are also considered.
+Things Chosen looks at ecological, social and political issues such as Voting, Rates of Pay, Housing, or the lack of it.
+Questions such as Are Funerals Green ? are also considered.